Degri95/Kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date Chart](/Resources/Theater_Outcomes_vs_Launch.png)

-Analyzing this chart we can see the Outcomes of Theater kickstarters based on their launch date.
+Analyzing this chart we can see the Outcomes of Theater Kickstarters based on their launch date.

 - Theater Kickstarters had a much higher success rate in the month of May/June.
 - December has the lowest success outcome.
 Almost equal to the count of failed outcomes in December.